-As an artist, managing and filing your taxes can be a complicated and overwhelming task.
+But unfortunately, taxes are unavoidable.
+As an artist, managing and filing your federal income tax is a complicated responsibility you’ll need to tackle each year.
 Like other freelancers, professional artists earn an income that needs to be reported to the Internal Revenue Service (IRS).
 However, identifying the expenses you can write off and the income you need to declare is not a straightforward process.
 Whether you’re a budding or professional artist, here are some things that can help you during tax season.

 The first step you need to take is to classify your business.
 Do you categorize your art as a hobby led by passion, or do you plan to profit from your work?
-The majority of artists categorize their business as a sole proprietorship, as it is one of the simplest business entities from which one can operate.
-For more information please see: What is a Sole Proprietorship?
+If you’re just creating art as a hobby but you’re not generating a profit from it, then you’re not really able to treat it like a business for tax purposes.

 For instance, if you will be attending a conference or an art fair related to the art piece you are making, you can categorize your airfare and hotel accommodations as travel expenses.
 If you’re renting a studio for your office or workspace, you can write them off under your office expenses.
 Be considerate when classifying your returns and avoid overly estimating your tax-deductible costs.

 The art industry is a very dynamic sector that contains several facets.
 If you have any doubts or questions when filing your taxes, it’s vital that you consult with an expert.
 A reliable accountant can help when deducting your returns and can help ensure that you’re tax compliant.
-Before consulting with an accountant, make sure that you have all your financial records ready, as these documents are crucial when assessing your tax.
+They’ll also help you understand your tax bill, pay estimated quarterly taxes that accurately predict your net income from the year, and more.
+Before consulting with an accountant, make sure that you have all your financial records ready, as these documents are crucial when assessing your tax situation.

 Tax Information and Resources